-In the episode 25 of Darker Than Black, we have the part where Hei has completely ruined The Syndicate's plans by choosing to Take a Third Option when given the choice between letting them kill all the contractors on the planet and destroying Japan by sealing off Hell's Gate, and the bad guys are scrambling to try to deal with this.
+- In the original series' episode 25, we have the part where Hei has completely ruined The Syndicate's plans by choosing to Take a Third Option when given a choice between "letting the Syndicate kill all Contractors on the planet" and "destroy Japan by sealing off Hell's Gate", and the bad guys are scrambling to try to deal with this.
 Their boss decides he's going to pin all the blame on his Smug Snake underling and guns him down right in front of Kirihara.
-She calls him out and tries to arrest him, but even her Action Girl skillz aren't enough to take him down... at which point Hei comes to the rescue.
+She calls him out and tries to arrest him, but even her Action Girl skills aren't enough to take him down.
+At which point Hei comes to the rescue.
 But the real heartwarming bit is when he's about to zap the guy to a much-deserved death and Kirihara yells, "No!" ...and Hei listens.

-At the end of episode 18, when the supposedly emotionless doll Kenji saved earlier smiles at him.
+- At the end of episode 18, when the supposedly emotionless Doll that Kenji saved earlier smiles at him.

-The Reveal at the end of season one, despite Hei's gigantic hatred of her, Amber still loved him all the time and wanted to make him happy by going through with her gigantic plan.
-He finally realises this and makes peace with her just before she dies.
+- The Reveal at the end of season one, despite Hei's gigantic hatred of her, Amber still loved him all the time and wanted to make him happy by going through with her gigantic plan.
+He finally realizes this and makes peace with her just before she dies.

-The Cool Down Hug between him and Amber was also very touching.
-After all the vitriol from his side, Hei realises he was wrong about his girlfriend and gives the only sign of his affection for her in a very meaningful way.
+- The Cool Down Hug between him and Amber was also very touching.
+After all the vitriol from his side, Hei realizes he was wrong about his girlfriend and gives the only sign of his affection for her in a significant way.